nndda/Theatre/docs/quickstart.md

 # You can also comments using (#) symbol
 ```

-In this example, we'll save the file as `res://intro.txt`.
+In this example, we'll save the file as `res://intro.dlg.txt`.
 Now that the `Dialogue` is ready, lets set up the `Stage`.

 [More on writing the Dialogue here.](../dialogue/writing)

+!!! note

+    Dialogue resource are saved with the file extension `*.dlg.txt`

 ## Setting up the Stage